laravel/docs/helpers.md

     // $array: ['zero', 'one', 'two', 'three', 'four']

-You may also specify what key you want the value to be pushed on:
+In addition to the value, you may also specify the key to use:

     $array = ['price' => 100];